WestDRI/wgpages/content/pythonhpc.md

 ## Multithreading

 Python uses *reference counting* for memory management.
-Each object that you create in Python has a counter storing the number of references to that object.
+Each object in memory that you create in Python has a counter storing the number of references to that object.
 Once this counter reaches zero (when you delete objects), Python releases memory occupied by the object.
 If you have multiple threads, letting them modify the same counter at the same time can lead to a race condition where you can write an incorrect value to the counter, leading to either memory leaks (too much memory allocated) or to releasing memory incorrectly when a there is still a reference to that object on another thread.

 One way to solve this problem is to have locks on all shared data structures, where only one thread at a time can modify data.
 This can also lead to problems, and Python's solution is to use a lock on the interpreter